 Pruning tomato plants is somewhat of a hot topic amongst tomato growers.
-Some swear that you MUST prune, and others are adamantly against pruning.
-As with most things in life, there really isn't one best way to deal with the issue.
-It depends on the conditions in your garden, and what your goals are.
+Some swear that you must prune, and others are adamantly against pruning.
+As with most things in life, there really isn't one best answer.
+It depends both on the conditions in your garden and your goals.

 You'll hear plenty of explanations for why you should prune tomato plants, including:

 - Your plants will get more airflow, and, therefore, be healthier.

 Of these four reasons, the first two are not necessarily true, but the latter two bear some thought.
 If you have issues with fungal diseases in your garden, airflow definitely should be considered, and you may want to prune your tomato plants.
 However, if your plants are not regularly bothered by leaf spot or other fungal issues, you probably don't need to worry about pruning.

 Another way to be sure you're keeping your plants safe from fungal diseases is to avoid wetting the foliage when watering and to try to water early in the day, so any moisture on the plant can dry up before nightfall.
 Also, try to avoid working near your plants when they're wet, as this can spread fungal diseases, and clean your pruners regularly.